neondatabase/website/next/content/docs/guides/vercel.md

 ## What the Neon integration does

-The Neon-Vercel integration connects your Vercel project to a Neon project and creates a database branch for each Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments).
+The Neon-Vercel integration connects your Vercel project to a Neon project and creates a database branch for every Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments).

 Optionally, based on your selection, the integration also creates a development branch, which you can use with your Vercel development environment.